evertonrsc/analysis-chase/README.md

 [`chase_papers.xlsx`](chase-papers.xslx)

-- Sheet 1 – Paper-level scoring: normalized ethics completeness scores for 10 dimensions
+- *Data Extraction + Coding*: Paper-level scoring for each of the 10 dimensions and metadata
-- Sheet 2 – Yearly counts: number of retrieved and selected papers per year (2008–2025)
+- *Corpus Definition + Selection*: Number of retrieved and selected papers per year (2008–2025)

 Each paper is coded across 10 ethics reporting dimensions, grouped in four domains of ethical practice.
 Scores were assigned on a three-point scale: